nebuly-ai/nos/doc/elastic-quota.md

-At time _t2_, a new Pod is created in the namespace subject to Elastic Quota A. Even though all the quotas of the cluster are currently being used, the fair sharing mechanism grants to Elastic Quota A a certain amount of over-quotas that it can use, and in order to grant these quotas Nebulnetes can preempt one or more over-quota pods from the namespace subject to Elastic Quota B.
+At time _t2_, a new Pod is created in the namespace subject to Elastic Quota A. Even though all the quotas of the cluster are currently being used, the fair sharing mechanism grants to Elastic Quota A a certain amount of over-quotas that it can use, and in order to grant these quotas nos can preempt one or more over-quota pods from the namespace subject to Elastic Quota B.

 Specifically, the following are the amounts of over-quotas guaranteed to each of the namespaces subject to the